ROCm/rocSHMEM/docs/compile_and_run.rst

 .. _running-programs:

 --------------------------------------------------
-Compiling and Running rocSHMEM Programs
+Compiling and running rocSHMEM programs
 --------------------------------------------------

 This topic explains how to compile and run rocSHMEM programs.